425: Filing under Securities Act Rule 425 of certain prospectuses and communications in connection with business combination transactions

 product set that included free worldwide ATM transactions.
 Early

-results show that we are generating higher quality checking accounts from the introduction of this
+results show that we are generating higher quality checking accounts from the introduction of this new product.

 Another example, we successfully introduced a new PNC-branded credit card product that has exceeded our original expectations, with more than 70,000 cards